blackducksoftware/kb-http-client/kb-http-client/README.md

 * Add SLF4J API to support debug logging.
 * Add support for more KB endpoints.
+* Add parameters to conditionally add Cache-Control header of 'no-cache' to request up-to-date contents for migration responses and relationships.

 ## Quick Start (code example)